marcojanssen/vagrant-puppet-lamp/README.md

 ----------

-A out of the box solution for a Jenkins-CI setup, the server is installed with the following packages:
+A out of the box solution for a LAMP setup, Debian Wheezy 7.2 is installed with the following packages:

-- Ubuntu 13.04 "Raring Ringtail"
 - Apache2
 - PHP 5.4.10
 - Pear